byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-06 finding-a-Range-by-paring-down-or-up-an-existing-Range.md

   - This is often paired with a `While` loop to work down a `Range`
   - This is also helpful when you are not exactly sure what `Range` you want (maybe it's dependent on cell values) so you can't simply assign the correct multi-cell `Range` at the start.
 - Use an existing `Range` to get the starting point for a `Range` and move over to a neighbor cell or a blank area to do something
-  - THis is common when using one cell's value to determine the value of the next one (e.g. splitting on a delimiter)
+  - This is common when using one cell's value to determine the value of the next one (e.g. splitting on a delimiter)
-  - THis is also common when adding formulas to a spreadsheet.
+  - This is also common when adding formulas to a spreadsheet.
 Find the current data, `Offset()` over a column and apply the formula to all cells. \* Also helpful when you "just know" that a desired `Range` is some distance away from the `Range` you've got.
 This is not the most elegant code at times (since it breaks easily), but it works reliably when you control the spreadsheet.

 TODO: add a while loop example